 Forecast

-3 The daily maximum temperatures are likely to range between 32 degrees Celsius and 33 degrees Celsius on most days and may reach slightly above 34 degrees Celsius on a few days.
+3 For the rest of January 2026, the daily maximum temperatures are likely to range between 32 degrees Celsius and 33 degrees Celsius on most days and may reach around 34 degrees Celsius on a few days.

 4 For updates of the daily weather forecast, please visit the MSS website (https://www.weather.gov.sg), NEA website (www.nea.gov.sg), or download the myENV app.

-5 Inter-monsoon conditions prevailed over Singapore and the surrounding region in the first half of November 2025, with the winds generally light and variable in direction.
+5 Northeast Monsoon conditions prevailed over Singapore and the surrounding region in the first half of January 2026.
+During this period, the low-level winds blew from the northwest or northeast.

-8 Most parts of Singapore recorded below average rainfall in the first half of November 2025.
-The area around Jurong registered rainfall of 64 per cent below average, and the area around Changi registered rainfall of 49 per cent above average.
+8 Most parts of the island recorded well below-average rainfall in the first half of January 2026.
+The area around Ang Mo Kio registered rainfall of 93 per cent below-average, and the area around Jurong Pier registered rainfall of 78 per cent above-average.

 CLIMATE STATION STATISTICS